 - Press and hold Shift on your keyboard.

-- You will see an option to force quit the app that is active on your screen.
+- You will see an option to quit the app that is active on your screen.

 - Choose Force Quit… and confirm the action.

 The default Apple program Activity Monitor System gives information about the CPU, Memory, Energy, Disk, and Network.
-It also allows you to “kill” any system process on Mac.
+It also allows you to “kill” any system process on your computer.

-Follow these steps to force quit Mac apps using Activity Monitor:
+Follow these steps to quit apps using Activity Monitor:

 - Launch Activity Monitor from Launchpad or the Applications folder.